rmascarenhas/snp/README.md

 `.erb` extension.

-* You do not have fill in every piece of dynamic content in the command line when creating a new template from a template.
+* You do not have fill in every piece of dynamic content in the command line when creating a new snippet from a template.
 They can have defaults and you can define them by placing a yaml file with the same name as the template with the default contents of each dynamic piece of content in the template.
 Note that arguments passed to the command line override those definitions.